 I have so far made 3 sets 5x3 of speaker cable.
 The first one was 3 meters long, and was just braided as described.
 It was very good in all areas, except the high treble, which was a little too agressive for my taste.
 The cable will get better in use, but this one took unusally long to burn in.
 So I decided to make another set, and this time everything was going to be done right.

 The second pair was 10% shorter than the first pair, but it was much better sounding at once, before burning in.
 I can only attribute this to the fact that all pairs now have the same number of twists pr. meter (and are also of the same length), the difference in total length is not significant.
+It might be because if the pairs have different twist rate, they will also have different total wire length, resulting in the signal arriving at the speaker very slightly out of phase in the pairs of different twist rate, resulting in the treble loosing definition.

 The third pair is the same length as the second pair, but in this one all the pairs have been twisted up extra - in fact the increase is 40% on the orange pair.
 Care was taken that the frequency of turns on each pair was as similar as possible, so that all pairs in the completed cable would have the same number of twists.